franapoli/repo/README.md

 [1]: http://www.twitter.com/franapoli
 <!-- Grab your social icons from https://github.com/carlsednaoui/gitsocial -->

-# Dev branch disclaimer
+# Untested branch disclaimer

-This is the Repo development branch.
-It could be unstable and cause problems, you may want to check out the master branch for a safer version.
-You may really want to backup *at least* your repo index file before updating (you can find it with `repo$root()`).
+This is the Repo untested branch.
+Code in this branch has never been tested and could easily not run at all.
+You may want to check out the master branch for a safer version.
+You may really want to backup *at least* your repo index file before trying this branch (your index file is in `repo$root()`).

 # News

+11/19/2015

++ Sources are now auto-attached
 + Added safe-remove of data
 + Added auto-attach of sources
 + Added notes filed